-(e) Written communications mailed to prospective clients shall be sent only by regular U.S. mail, not by registered mail or other forms of restricted or certified delivery.
+(e) Written communications mailed to the target of the solicitation shall be sent only by regular U.S. mail, not by registered mail or other forms of restricted or certified delivery.

-(f) Written communications mailed to prospective clients shall not be made to resemble legal pleadings or other legal documents.
+(f) Written communications mailed to the target of the solicitation shall not be made to resemble legal pleadings or other legal documents.

 (g) Any written communication prompted by a specific occurrence involving or affecting the intended recipient of the communication or a family member shall disclose how the lawyer obtained the information prompting the communication.

-(h) A written communication seeking employment by a specific prospective client in a specific matter shall not reveal on the envelope, or on the outside of a self mailing brochure or pamphlet, the nature of the client's legal problem.
+(h) A written communication seeking employment by the target of the solicitation in a specific matter shall not reveal on the envelope, or on the outside of a self mailing brochure or pamphlet, the nature of the client's legal problem.

 (i) If a lawyer reasonably believes that a lawyer other than the lawyer whose name or signature appears on the communication will likely be the lawyer who primarily handles the case or matter, or that the case or matter will be referred to another lawyer or law firm, any written communication concerning a specific matter shall include a statement so advising the potential client.